-The was announced less than an hour before the 4 p.m. deadline for making deals without waivers.
+In the works for weeks, the deal was announced less than an hour before the 4 p.m.
+EDT deadline for making trades without waivers.

-He missed his scheduled opening day starts each of the past two seasons, with food poisoning last year and because of a lat strain that caused a disabled list trip at the start of this season.
-He was 5-11 last year following consecutive 14-win seasons.
+Gray missed his scheduled opening-day starts each of the past two seasons, with food poisoning last year and because of a lat strain that caused a trip to the disabled list at the start of this season.
+He was 5-11 in 2016.

 Gray worked with a personal trainer for the first time this past offseason and appreciated the guidance through his regular arm care and maintenance routine.

-He first spent a stint on the disabled list from May 21 to June 4 with a strain in his upper back last year, then went back on the DL again with a strained right forearm.
+Gray was on the disabled list from May 21 to June 4 last year with a strain in his upper back, then went back on the DL again with a strained right forearm.
 After getting hurt Aug.
 6, the 27-year-old Gray didn't pitch again until one inning of relief Sept.
 28 at the Los Angeles Angels.

 More AP baseball: https://apnews.com/tag/MLBbaseball